ganltc/pages/content/nfs/nfs.config.rst

 chunk objects used in nfs-ganesha daemon.
 The default is 100,000 and the following will change it to one million (1,000,000)

 #.
-Find the section in the file this parameter belongs to.
+Find the block in the file this parameter belongs to.
    **chunks_hwmark** should be in **CacheInode** block.

 #.
 Copy /var/mmfs/ces/nfs-config/gpfs.ganesha.main.conf file into /tmp